Have you claimed your business on Yelp yet?

 It’s not enough, after all, to plant your flag and declare ownership of your page or listing.
 You must also work on ways to be found more easily by Yelp users – “Yelpers” – in order to maximize the word-of-mouth potential of the popular and rapidly growing review site.

-Yelp Help: Optimizing Your Yelp Business Page / Listing
+Yelp Help: How to Supercharge Your Yelp Business Page

-Add as much information about your business as you can.
-While Yelp’s success is driven by user-generated content (specifically, customer reviews of local businesses), it doesn’t mean you have to relinquish full control of your Yelp listing to the temperaments of your customers and reviewers.
+While Yelp’s success is driven by user-generated content (specifically, customer reviews of local businesses), it doesn’t mean you have to relinquish full control of your Yelp business listing to the temperaments of your customers and reviewers.

-Optimize by generating your own content and filling your page with all relevant business information.
+Yelp business owners can supercharge their listings by generating their own content and filling their business Yelp page with all relevant information, as completely and comprehensively as possible.
 Here’s a checklist to help you get started:

 - Business name